TEJAS-252000/RECURRING_MAIL/README.md

  ● Create/Edit the mail features.

- ● Mails scheduled for future can be seen from the calender and also has the edit option to change the scheduled time.
+ ● Mails scheduled for future can be seen from the recurring app and also has the edit option to change the scheduled time.